Dish & Sinclair Sign Deal For Local Stations - The TV Answer Man!

 However, the announcement made no mention of Sinclair’s 19 Bally Sports regional sports networks which have been off Dish since July 2019 due to a separate dispute.

-William Bell, Sinclair’s Head of Distribution & Network Relations said: “Our agreement with DISH reflects the continued importance that distributors place on local and national broadcast content.
+William Bell, Sinclair’s chief of distribution & network relations said in a press release: “Our agreement with DISH reflects the continued importance that distributors place on local and national broadcast content.
 We look forward to continuing to provide DISH viewers with the high-quality and highly-desired entertainment, and timely local news that they depend on every day.”

-“We are pleased to have reached a multi-year agreement with Sinclair after months of negotiations,” said Brian Neylon, group president, DISH TV.
+“We are pleased to have reached a multi-year agreement with Sinclair after months of negotiations,” added Brian Neylon, Dish’s group president.
 “Sinclair has been a good long-term partner to work with.
 Both sides have been committed to keeping our customers top of mind and not putting them in the middle of our negotiations.
 After several contract extensions, we have arrived at a fair agreement that benefits all parties, especially our customers.”

 The Tennis Channel will also stay on Sling TV, Dish’s live streaming service.
 Sling has never carried the Sinclair locals.

-Note: Update: As of 10 a.m.
-ET, neither Dish or Sinclair have commented beyond what was in the terse press release.
-Prior to today’s announcement, Sinclair said Dish would likely have to carry the regional sports networks to keep the local stations as well.
-It’s possible that Sinclair dropped that requirement, but it’s also possible that the companies are continuing to discuss the RSNs while publicly acknowledging they are in accord on the locals.